-If they are young and don’t ready yet, have them look at a Bible storybook or watch a Bible story on DVD.
+If they are young and don’t read yet, have them look at a Bible storybook or watch a Bible story online.

 For children who can read, give them a Bible reading plan to follow that they will enjoy, and have them do their reading while you are doing yours.